Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Introduction

-Recent observations of H-$\alpha$, infrared and molecular line emission have further showcased the multi-phase nature of the intracluster medium (ICM), and the role of cold gas in mediating the feedback loop between AGN and the ICM \citep{Salome2006, Peterson2006, Risaliti2010, Grier2012, Tremblay2016}.
-While the warm-hot ICM in the cluster core exists in rough global thermal balance, it is susceptible to local thermal instabilities when the ratio of the cooling time ($t_{\rm cool}\equiv E_{\rm therm}/[n^2\Lambda(T, Z)]$, where $\Lambda$ is the gas temperature and metallicity-dependant radiative cooling function) and the gravitational free-fall time to the centre of the cluster ($t_{\rm ff}\equiv \sqrt{2r/g}$, where $g=GM(<r)/r^2$) drops below a threshold typically in the range 5-20 \citep{McCourt2012,Sharma2012}.
-At that point, cold dense clouds start to condense out of the warm-hot ICM.
-These clouds fall towards the cluster centre and eventually accrete onto the central black hole \citep[see e.g.,][]{Gaspari2013,Prasad2015,Prasad2017,Prasad2018,Voit2015,Li2015}.
-Black hole accretion, and therefore activity, is thus set by the precipitation rate of cold gas from the warm ICM.
+Since the cold gas has a very low volume filling factor, capturing the formation of the multi-phase ICM requires resolution that has so far remained in the domain of idealised simulations.
+These have shown that the warm-hot ICM in the cluster core is in approximate global thermal balance, and becomes susceptible to local thermal instabilities when the ratio of the cooling time ($t_{\rm cool}\equiv E_{\rm therm}/[n^2\Lambda(T, Z)]$, where $\Lambda$ is the gas temperature and metallicity-dependant radiative cooling function) and the gravitational free-fall time ($t_{\rm ff}\equiv \sqrt{2r/g}$, where $g=GM(<r)/r^2$), drops below a threshold typically in the range 5-30 \citep[e.g.,][]{McCourt2012,Sharma2012,Prasad2015,Voit2017}.
+At this point, cold dense clouds start to condense out of the warm-hot ICM, fall towards the cluster centre, and eventually accrete onto the central black hole \citep[e.g.,][]{Gaspari2013,Voit2015,Li2015, Lakhchaura2018}.
+In this model, black hole accretion is set by the rate at which gas is able to `precipitate' out of the hot/warm ICM, which in turn feeds the central SMBH; the resulting feedback regulates the cooling in the cluster core \citep{Gaspari2017a,Prasad2017,Prasad2018}.

-CC clusters show cooling times decreasing monotonously toward the centre, and a steep anti-correlation between the H-$\alpha$ luminosity, a tracer of the AGN activity, and the ratio between the cooling and free-fall time \citep{Voit2015}.
-The strong anti-correlation between cooling times and AGN luminosity was taken as evidence of a tightly regulated feedback loop in CC clusters.
-The NCC, on the other hand, had longer cooling times that flattened in the central regions and no detectable cold gas, indicating that the AGN-ICM self-regulation mechanism is somehow disrupted in these systems.